ddjh20482/recommender_system_amazon/README.md

 This step will make a comparison between predicted ratings and given ratings on 500 randomly selected customers.
 Each customer will have a unique list of video games, and each video game will be assigned with a mean given rating (popularity) and a predicted rating.
 T-test will be used to make a comparison of two rating types, and p-values less than 0.05 will prove the difference of two rating types.

 # Result 1 - P-values
-- Most p-values are populated below 0.05.
+- Majority of p-values are populated below 0.05.

 ![p_value_dist](./images/p_value_dist.png)